 When the warm season graces Los Angeles, watermelon becomes our household obsession.
 I make quite a variety of things with watermelon, everything from paletas, agua fresca, margaritas, salad, salsa, and many other lovely dishes.
-Last week as I hurried around the city running errands, I drove past the Walmart in Downtown LA, and immediately turned back with Watermelon in mind.
+Last week as I hurried around the city running errands, I drove past a grocery store in Downtown LA, and immediately turned back with Watermelon in mind.
 Once inside the store I was tempted by the bounty of berries that were so prominently displayed, and stocked up on a variety of fresh fruit.
 I strolled along the aisles imaging what kind of fruit salad I would create once I was back in my kitchen and away from the congested streets.
 My mind recalled a beautiful watermelon cake I recently had while I was traveling in Australia and wanted to re-make it for my family.
 I raced to the cold dairy section and picked up some whipping cream, and finished my trip down the baking aisle for some sliced almonds.
 The second I got home I started right away by cutting the rind off the watermelon and cutting it into a round edge with flat surfaces.
 I was so pleased and excited once I added the whipped cream to the top, that I forgot to put the finishing touches of sliced almonds around the cake before I photographed it.
 Oh well, you can always dress your watermelon cake in almonds or not.
 My Mom had the first slice and didn’t seem to miss them.
 Quick story: I took two of these cakes to a friends party a few days later one with nuts and one without… They both flew off the table so fast, I was almost positive watermelon locusts had come and devoured them both.

 Ingredients for Watermelon Cake:

 - 1 – large seedless watermelon

 - 1 – cup whipping cream

 - 6 – cherries